MetaMask/metamask-docs/docs/guide/snaps-permissions.md

 `XMLHttpRequest` is never available in snaps, and you should replace it with `fetch`.
 If your dependencies are using `XMLHttpRequest`, you can learn how to patch it away [here](./snaps-patching-dependencies.md#patching-the-use-of-xmlhttprequest).
 :::

+### `endowment:transaction-insight`

+For snaps that provides transaction insights, the snap can request the `endowment:transaction-insight` permission.
+This permission grants a snap read-only access to raw transaction payloads, before they are accepted for signing by the user, by exporting the `onTransaction` method.

 ## RPC Permissions

 To use any restricted RPC method, a snap will need to request permissions to access that method.
 For a list of available RPC methods and thus valid RPC permissions see [JSON-RPC API](./snaps-rpc-api.html#restricted-methods)